Daniel Taken to Babylon

 Some Christians operate as if there were only one question to be answered in the practical decisions of life.
 We ask, “Is it right or wrong?” and unless it’s illegal or immoral, we eagerly affirm our liberty to enjoy.
 But there is another question to ask of things that come within our area of freedom: “Is it wise?”

-What films should you watch?
+What entertainment should you choose?
 What parties should you go to?
 What company should you keep?
 On what should you spend your money?
-Daniel’s example reminds us that as we make these decisions, we need to consider the long-term potential for being sucked into the values and lifestyles of the world.
+Daniel’s example reminds us that as we make these decisions, we need to consider the long-term potential of being sucked into the values and lifestyles of the world.

 Faithful and Successful

 God gave Daniel and his friends great success in their studies.
 He “gave them learning and skill in all literature and wisdom” (Daniel 1:17).

 Faithfulness and success need not be alternatives; they are natural partners.
 Daniel had proved faithful in small things, and God trusted him with greater things.
 He was appointed to a premier position within the most powerful government of his day.